rauba-code/treemap-svg/README.md

-# `treemap-svg` :: a CLI tool for drawing treemap diagrams
+# `treemap-svg` :: a CLI tool for drawing treemap charts

+Takes a YAML-formatted data file and produces a Scalable Vector Graphics (SVG 2.0) file, containing a treemap chart.

 ## Generic information on building from source with Cargo